Writing a Story

 We're using microservices, so, again, these services could be written in any language — this detail simply doesn't matter to us, anymore.
 It's all immediately reusable code in a Storyscript world.

 http server as client when client listen method:"get" path:"/" as r content = awesome id r write content:content

 Now, instead of responding with

 Hello, world!, we're going to respond with the output of

 awesome id, which takes no parameters.
 It simply returns a modern uuid-esque string, which you can see in Storyscript Cloud as the app identifiers.

 Pretty nifty, eh?

 awesome is another microservice that we're talking to, written in… it doesn't matter!
-It's an OMG Standard microservice, on the Storyscript Hub, so we're able to simply use it as native code within Storyscript.
+It's an Open Microservice Specification-compatible service, on the Storyscript Hub, so we're able to simply use it as native code within Storyscript.